maxtuno/HESS-SHA256/README.md

     hess-sha256-mt hash number_of_bytes_on_the_password number_of_threads
     hess-sha256-mt-ascii hash number_of_bytes_on_the_password number_of_threads (restricted to ascii chars)

-Tip: in case of unknown password leng, use multiples, on multiples machines.
+Tip: in case of unknown password length, use multiples, on multiples machines.

 [![Watch the video](https://img.youtube.com/vi/U5r9sHa6DiQ/hqdefault.jpg)](https://youtu.be/U5r9sHa6DiQ)